Happy National Watermelon Month!

 - For information on sprouting seeds, see – https://www.vegetariantimes.com/skills/how-to-soak-sprout-nuts-seeds-grains-beans

 Finally, as a general food safety reminder, the FDA recommends that all fruits and vegetables be thoroughly washed in clean, running water before eating, even those with rinds or peels.
 When not washed before cutting, dirt and bacteria transferred to the inner fruit by the knife can cause food poisoning.
-Speaking of knives, it is also important to use clean knives and cutting surfaces, as well as clean hands, prior to preparing any foods.
+Speaking of knives, it is also important to use clean knives and cutting surfaces, as well as clean hands, prior to preparing any food.

 © 2018 Love + Craft Kitchen, LLC, All Rights Reserved